 The development needs of the route are serviced through the activities of a steering group comprising interested persons and parties from the local and national government sector as well as the voluntary and private sectors.
 To date the group has overseen a number of landmark events and activities which include:

 - Formal launch in August 2013 at the Ulster American Folk Park, Omagh

 - Strabane (Co.
-Tyrone) hosted the IAT AGM September 2016
+Tyrone) hosted the IAT AGM in September 2016

-- Engagement with Appalachian Mountain Club and Appalachian Trail Conservancy at Boston trade event November, 2016
+- Engagement with Appalachian Mountain Club and Appalachian Trail Conservancy at Boston trade event in November 2016

 - Engagement in the delivery of a Scoping Study Report of the Ulster-Ireland Section of the International Appalachian Trail funded by the RDP and delivered by Outdoor Recreation NI